snowplow-incubator/labels-helper-action/README.md

 ### If it's triggered by something irrelevant
 The action will just end without doing anything - it won't throw an error, it will still have a green tick.

-The action will be triggered by things like tag creation, or PRs from release branches into main.
+Using the workflow above, this action will be still triggered by tag creation, or commits into the release branch such as "Prepare for release".
 In this case, the Github ref or commit messages won't be in the right structure or contain issue numbers.

-## Labels not green?
+## Labels grey, not green?
 The Snowplow tracker repos have standardised label sets.
 Check them out e.g [JavaScript](https://github.com/snowplow/snowplow-javascript-tracker/labels) tracker or [Python](https://github.com/snowplow/snowplow-python-tracker/labels) tracker.
-The labels and their colours are described [here](https://github.com/snowplow-incubator/data-value-resources/blob/main/20%20Style/GH_issue_labels.md) in the Data Value Resouces repo.
+The labels and their colours are described [here](https://github.com/snowplow-incubator/data-value-resources/blob/main/20%20Style/GH_issue_labels.md) in the Data Value Resouces repo (or on [Confluence](https://snplow.atlassian.net/wiki/spaces/DVR/pages/2767126529/GitHub+issue+labels)).
 You can also read there how to copy labels from one repo to another.